readthedocs/sphinx_rtd_theme/README.rst

 It's important to note that if you don't follow the same styling for your rST headers across your documents, the toctree will misbuild, and the resulting menu might not show the correct depth when it renders.

+Also note that the table of contents is set with ``includehidden=true``.
+This allows you to set a hidden toc in your index file with the hidden_ property that will allow you to build a toc without it rendering in your index.

 Contributing or modifying the theme
 ===================================